Some people pride themselves on being work meeting masters—and frankly, we all should!

 Have any additional tips or tricks you’ve found useful?

-And for those of you who are parents, and want to see how your child does in a Zoom environment alongside other like-minded learners, check out our Virtual Tech Camps—live, weeklong sessions on relevant tech topics where kids can learn to code, design games, and more, and socialize with others in small groups of 5 students per instructor.
+And for those of you who are parents, and are dealing with Zoom and kids, or want to see how your child does in a different kind of Zoom environment alongside other like-minded learners, check out our Virtual Tech Camps—live, weeklong sessions on relevant tech topics where kids can learn to code, design games, and more, and socialize with others in small groups of 5 students per instructor.